SavvyProgrammer/Open-Farmer/README.md

 # Proposed Solution

-A project to help farmers and agricultural researchers exchange ideas, foster collaboration between the two players and provide sustainable agricultural practices with a very friendly User Interface, which can be used by illerate farmers while maintaining quality.
+A project to help farmers and agricultural researchers exchange ideas, foster collaboration between the two players and provide sustainable agricultural practices using with the means of crowdsourcing with a very friendly User Interface, which can be used by illerate farmers while maintaining quality.

 # Proposed Stack